Michael0812/ocean-pollution/README.md

 - Solutions - goes to the solutions section
 - Contact Us - goes to the to footer to show contact details
 - Support Us - It is connect to the [Greenpeace](https://www.greenpeace.org.uk/challenges/plastic-pollution/) website where you can help and support them

+### Human Errors
+Idea to create **human errors** section was to show user how human decission affect ocean pollution.
+Users can read about three most popular accidents where human mistake made catastophe and contaminate oceans, the coral reefs and killed many animals.

 ## Technologies Used